Product and coproduct in string topology: The lifted homology coproduct and cohomology product

-We will now compute the coproduct when $M$ is an odd dimensional sphere, and investigate formulas involving the product and coproduct in that case.
-Before moving to the particular case of spheres, we will prove the following result, stated in terms of the unlifted coproduct, which says that the coproduct is given by the expected intersection under an appropriate transversality assumption, where transversality happens in the manifold $M$.
-The corresponding statement for the Chas-Sullivan product is Proposition 5.5 in \cite{GorHin}.
+We will now finish our computation of the coproduct when $M=S^n$ is an odd dimensional sphere, as started in Proposition~\ref{prop:spheres1}, and investigate formulas involving the product and coproduct in that case.